amalgam8/amalgam8/README.md

     (outside the Vagrant box), and the controller at http://localhost:31200 .
     To access the control plane details of tenant *local*, access http://localhost:31200/v1/tenants/local from your browser.

+1. Instead of using the `a8ctl` CLI commands, you can optionally use the Amalgam8 prototype console UI to view and/or manage services.
+   To start the console server, run the following command:

+    ```bash
+    kubectl create -f kubernetes/console.yaml
+    ```

+    To access the UI, point your browser to http://localhost:31000/.
+    Same as `a8ctl service-list` in the previous step, you should currently see an empty list of services.

 1. Run the [API Gateway](http://microservices.io/patterns/apigateway.html) with the following commands: